Scalable Bayesian inference for time series via divide-and-conquer: Divide-and-conquer for time series

+which includes the special case of independent observations when $p_\theta(X_t \mid X_{1:(t-1)}) = p_\theta(X_t)$.
+In this article, we focus on dependent data settings, encompassing classical ARMA models (and related members of the time-series acronym family), conditionally heteroskedastic processes, and latent-state models such as HMMs.
+Bayesian inference proceeds by specifying a prior distribution $\Pi_0(\dd \theta)$ on $\theta$ and computing the posterior distribution

-We call this the \emph{full posterior} as it is the posterior conditionally on the entire dataset.
-Samples can be drawn from the posterior \eqref{eq.full.posterior} using Markov chain Monte Carlo (MCMC) algorithms such as the Metropolis-Hastings algorithm \citep{metropolis1953equation,hastings1970monte}, including efficient gradient-based algorithms such as the Metropolis-adjusted Langevin algorithm (MALA; \citealp{roberts1996exponential}) and Hamiltonian Monte Carlo (HMC; \citealp{duane1987hybrid}).
-Unfortunately the log-likelihood \eqref{eq.full.likelihood} needs to be evaluated at every iteration of MCMC algorithms, making it computationally intractable when $T$ is large.
-Moreover, for large $T$, memory constraints may make it infeasible to store and manipulate the entire dataset on a single computer, thus precluding standard MCMC on the entire dataset.
-In this paper, we propose a divide-and-conquer strategy to tackle this issue.
+which we refer to as the \emph{full posterior}, as it is conditioned on the entire dataset.
+Samples from the full posterior in \cref{eq.full.posterior} may be obtained using standard MCMC algorithms, including Metropolis-Hastings \citep{metropolis1953equation,hastings1970monte}, the Metropolis-adjusted Langevin algorithm (MALA; \citealp{roberts1996exponential}) and Hamiltonian Monte Carlo (HMC; \citealp{duane1987hybrid}).
+However, since the log-likelihood in \cref{eq.full.likelihood} must be evaluated at every iteration, computation becomes increasingly expensive as $T$ grows.
+Moreover, for very large $T$, it may not be feasible to store or manipulate the entire dataset on a single machine, making full-data MCMC impractical.
+To address this, we propose an embarrassingly parallel divide-and-conquer strategy for scalable Bayesian inference in time series.